hiveauth/hive-auth-wrapper/README.md

 #### Authentication

-When the app perform it's first authentication, it can use a `auth` object with undefined `token` and `expire` properties.
+When the app performs its first authentication, it can use a `auth` object with undefined `token` and `expire` properties.
 The `auth.token` and `auth.expire` will be updated if the authentication succeeds.

 If the app already own an `auth` object with a `token` which has not expired, it can be reused without calling `authenticate()` again.

-When authenticating a user, the app can optionaly request the PKSA to sign a challenge using one of the posting, active or memo key.
+When authenticating a user, the app can optionaly request the PKSA to sign a challenge using one of the posting, active or memo keys.

 ```
 if(auth.token && auth.expire > Date.now()) {